HewlettPackard/oneview-puppet/RESOURCES.md

 * `get_compliance_preview` - Gets the preview of manual and automatic updates required to make the server profile consistent with its template.
 * `get_messages` - Retrieves the error or status messages associated with the specified profile.
 * `get_transformation` - Transforms an existing profile by supplying a new server hardware type and/or enclosure group.
 A profile will be returned with a new configuration based on the capabilities of the supplied server hardware type and/or enclosure group.
-* `get_sas_logical_jbods` - Gets a paginated collection of SAS logical JBODs based on optional sorting and filtering.
+* `get_sas_logical_jbods` - Gets a paginated collection of SAS logical JBODs based on optional filtering.
 * `get_sas_logical_jbod_drives` - Returns the list of drives allocated to the specified SAS logical JBOD.
 * `get_sas_logical_jbod_attachments` - Gets a paginated collection of SAS logical JBOD attachments based on optional sorting and filtering.